joelfiddes/topoCLIM/README.md

 It achieves this by utilising the previously published TopoSCALE scheme (Fiddes & Gruber, 2014) to generate a synthetic observation of current climate at hillslope scale, while accounting for a broad range of surface-atmosphere interactions.
 These synthetic observations are then used to debias (downscale) CORDEX climate variables using the quantile mapping method.
 A further temporal disaggregation step produces sub-daily fields.
 This approach has the advantages of other empirical-statistical methods, namely speed of use, while avoiding the need for ground data, which is often limited.
 It is therefore a suitable method for a wide range of remote regions where ground data is absent, incomplete, or not of sufficient length.
 The approach is evaluated using a network of high elevation stations across the Swiss Alps and a test application of modelling climate change impacts on Alpine snow cover is given.

-Please see the following publication for further details:
+Please see the following discussion-paper for further details:

 >Fiddes, J., Aalstad, K., and Lehning, M.: TopoCLIM: Rapid topography-based downscaling of regional climate model output in complex terrain v.1.0, Geosci. model Dev.
 Discuss. [preprint], https://doi.org/10.5194/gmd-2021-60, in review, 2021.